The official version

 What are you doing with all those degrees?
 Do you really need a college degree to write novels?

 The simple fact is that whether I’m in the streets of Belgravia in London or in a Lancaster County fabric store talking color with Amish women, I love to learn.
 My mother always wanted me to go to university, but I wanted to work and travel.
 It wasn’t until I moved to the States that I went to college at night, after working the day job in Silicon Valley computer companies.
 When I heard about the low-residency program at Seton Hill, I decided that was what I wanted to do.
 I sold my thesis to Harlequin, and then while I was working and writing books, the program director asked if I’d like to teach.
-I did that for 17 years, but recently had to scale back since I've begun a PhD program.
+I did that for 17 years, but had to scale back to manage the PhD program.

 You don’t need a college degree to write novels, but some training helps.
 Read voraciously.
 Write daily.
 And get some craft under your belt, like learning how to structure a novel, how to create motivation in a character, and how to build your story world.
 Then jump in and do it!
 Ninety percent of Americans say they’d like to write a book someday, but only a tenth of a percent ever do it.
 Be one of those people.